craigthings/atomx/README.md

 State management is a problem that's relatively easy to solve with simple, and early stage web apps.
 But as apps grow in complexity, often state can start to behave unpredictably, or start becoming extremely verbose and hard to manage.
 Atomx is designed to be as straight forward as possible, while keeping state predictable and (more importantly) scalable.
 AtomX is designed to support  JavaScript and TypeScript using code structure that's intended to be familiar and IDE friendly.

 AtomX is built on a principle that all state should be "atomic".
 To put it another way, all values are a single bit of state.
 Strings, numbers, or any other data.
-AtomX state can be created and managed within any context.
+AtomX state can be created (and subscribed to) in any scope.
 Use a global store, or use state within a component.

 ## Installing